Article Translations: (Spanish)

 Someone who breaks a collarbone might have:

-To diagnose a collarbone fracture, health care providers:
+To diagnose a collarbone fracture, health care providers ask about how the injury happened, do an exam, and order X-rays.

 Call your health care provider if your child has pain or swelling that gets worse.

 Even if the broken bones aren't perfectly lined up, the body usually can make them straight again.
-That's because the collarbone has a thick periosteum (outer layer of the bone).
+That's because the collarbone has a thick periosteum (outer liner on the bone).
 The collarbone periosteum doesn't usually break, so it acts like a sleeve to hold the bone together while it heals.
 Rarely, the doctor might recommend surgery if the broken bones are very out of line.

 Sometimes, there's a bump where the bone broke.
 In kids who are still growing, the bump tends to get smaller and go away within a year.
 Sometimes the bump doesn't fully go away.
 But it doesn't hurt or cause other problems with the arm or shoulder.